-Annie Lukins was one of two Bainbridge High School students on the 2009 Health Delegation.
-She wrote this account for our Spring 2009 newsletter.
+By Annie Lukins, one of two Bainbridge High School students on the 2009 Health Delegation

 We unstick our hot and sweaty legs from the back seat of our rented van, and walk through a little gate to the entrance of La Flor’s community clinic.
 A petite woman ushers us inside.
 Bright posters illuminate the walls with diagrams of pregnant women and the proper way to brush one’s teeth.